yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Display/DSS7.rst

 Supported Devices
 =================

 There are many DSS IP versions, all of which support slightly different set of features.
 DSS versions up to 5 are supported by the omapdrm driver, and DSS versions 6 and up are supported by the tidss driver.
-This document covers DSS6 and DSS7, which are used on the following TI SoCs or SoC families: K2G, AM65x, J721E, J721S2.
+This document covers DSS7, which are used on the following TI SoCs or SoC families: AM65x, J721E, J721S2.

 Hardware Architecture